-- 1. Applications are reviewed for the following: - a.
-Applicant organization and proposed program or project is eligible for at least one source of funds (CDBG, HOME, HHGP, AHGP, or CHG); - b.
+- 1. Applications are first reviewed for eligibility using the following criteria: - a.
+Applicant organization and proposed program or project is eligible for the source of funds: - b.
 Applicant has the organizational and management capacity to carry out the proposed project; - c.
 Applicant has sufficient financial capacity; - d.
-Project or program meets a priority or strategy identified in the Kitsap County and City of Bremerton Consolidated Plan 2016-2020 (for CDBG and HOME funds), or the Kitsap Homeless Crisis Response and Housing Plan (for HHGP, AHGP, and CHG funds); and - e.
-Applicant can demonstrate a positive history of performance with prior grant funds. - 2.
-Applicants will be notified of the results of the Stage 1 Review via email, either:
+Project or program meets a priority AND strategy identified in the Kitsap Homeless Crisis Response and Housing Plan; and - e.
+Applicant can demonstrate a positive history of performance with prior grant funds.